 Trainerroad does not offer a free trial.
-Instead, it comes with a 30-day money back guarantee.
-In layman’s terms you need to shel
+Instead, it comes with a 30-day money-back guarantee.
+In layman’s terms, you need to shell the money first.

 If you have used Trainerroad you would know it is definitely for the purists.
 There are no videos and e-sports competitions.